 This is the first in a biweekly series of blog posts that will extend through the end of 2018.
 Please stay tuned and sign-up to subscribe to get our lasted content.

-The second post in this series is now available here: When to Add Cameras to the Factory Floor
+The second and third posts in this series are now available here:

 Solution Overview Corlina’s brownfield monitoring solution blueprint is intended to enable monitoring and decision-making based on information captured from already-in-place equipment.
 These existing systems are often implemented on closed architectures and/or closed data buses for reliability reasons, or they may not include any embedded sensors whatsoever.
 Corlina provides a cost-effective

 Shopping for Your Brownfield IIoT Solution Part 1 of our Blueprint provided you with a Solution Overview of our brownfield IIoT monitoring solution to help you measure the performance of equipment you have already installed in your factory floor, including auxiliary systems like conveyor belts and pumps.
 Now that you’re